anyone2/IndigoPlugin-Voice-Monkey/README.md

 - Speech Synthesis Markup Language (SSML) is supported in Text-To-Speech
 - Multiple voices are available to choose from for Text-To-Speech
-- Indigo variable substitution is supported
+- Indigo variable substitution is supported in Text-To-Speech and file name fields
     - %%v:12345%% for variables and %%d:12345:someStateId%% for device